Artlicious Colored Pencils

 A lot of Overlap Between Similar Colors

 Artlicious Colored Pencils Review

-Artlicious is a brand that we recently came across that is attempting to compete with the established art juggernauts such as Crayola and Derwent when it comes to low-cost, entry-level pencils.
-Their 50 count set is becoming increasingly popular online thanks to its very low asking price and supposed good performance.
+Artlicious is a brand that we recently came across that is attempting to compete with established art juggernauts such as Crayola and Derwent when it comes to low-cost, entry-level pencils.
+Their 50-count set is becoming increasingly popular online thanks to its very low asking price and supposed good performance.

 Artlicious offers a watercolor set of pencils as well.
 But for this review, we will be focusing on their traditional colored pencils.

 These pencils come with a 3.3mm wax core, include a round barrel, and fall comfortably into the budget price tier.

 Visual Appeal – 3.5/5

 Artlicious advertises an adequate selection of colors that span the entire color rainbow.
 With a 50-count set, you will still have some color gaps but they shouldn’t be huge compared to, say, a 24-count set.
 If your budget allows, we always recommend going with the largest set that a brand offers.

 When looking at the list of colors, some hues are a bit more emphasized.
 Conversely, there are a few color ranges that could use some additional options.